arunkjoyson/SEP_Assignement2/README.md

 ## Assumptions:

-- AI developers need visibility into data changes for debugging and compliance.
+1. AI developers need visibility into data changes for debugging and compliance.
-- System logs can help detect anomalies or unauthorized modifications.
+2. System logs can help detect anomalies or unauthorized modifications.

 ## Validation:

-- Analyze logging data to identify trends in data modifications.
+- Analyze logging data to identify trends in data modifications.[1]
   - **Follow-Up Questions:**
     - What trends are observed in the logging data?
     - How are these trends used to improve data integrity?

-- Ensure logs capture key events without affecting system performance.
+- Ensure logs capture key events without affecting system performance.[2]
   - **Follow-Up Questions:**
     - What key events are captured in the logs?
     - How is system performance monitored during logging?

 - Test retrieval of historical logs for audit purposes.
+[2]
   - **Follow-Up Questions:**
     - How often are historical logs retrieved for audits?
     - What challenges are faced during log retrieval?